FDCode4582/FDCode4582/README.md

 - 👋 Hi, I’m @FDCode4582
 - 👀 I’m interested in pivoting my career into tech and becoming a software developer
-- 🌱 I’m currently learning ...
-HTML/CSS
+- 🌱 I’m currently learning: HTML/CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything beginner friendly!
+I am here to learn.
 - 📫 How to reach me ...
 DM!

 <!---